viralsachde/devicedbg/README.md

 build
 =====

-# FOR COMPILING THE PROGRAM WITHOUT ANY PLATFORM CONSTRAINTS DO
+For Compiling program without any platform constraints, do:
-make
+$ make
-# make device-dbg will also work
+'make device-dbg' will also work.

-# FOR COMPILING SPECIFIC TO THE OMAP4 PLATFORM DO
+For compiling specific to OMAP4 or AM335x serier:
-make devicedbg-omap4
+$ make devicedbg-omap4

-# FOR COMPILING SPECIFIC TO THE AM335X PLATFORM DO
-make devicedbg-am335x
+$ make devicedbg-am335x

-# FOR CLEANING THE DIRECTORY i.e. REMOVING THE EXECUTABLES, PERFORM
-make clean

-## Note: YOU SHOULD BE IN THE SAME DIRECTORY WHERE THE SOURCE CODE RESIDES, IN ORDER TO GIVE THESE COMMANDS

 usage
 =====